-The Counseling Center's staff members facilitate students' personal, social, and intellectual growth, as well as adjustment to, and engagement within, the University community.
+The Counseling services staff members facilitate students' personal, social, and intellectual growth, as well as adjustment to, and engagement within, the University community.
 They also help students identify and work through personal barriers, normal developmental issues and stressors, and clinical problems that may impede academic success.

-Typical problems students come to the Counseling Center for: academic stress, time management, issues with self-esteem, and difficulties with friends or family, depression, anxiety, harmful habits and anger management.
+Typical problems students come to Counseling for: academic stress, time management, issues with self-esteem, difficulties with friends or family, depression, anxiety, harmful habits and anger management.